About New Baby Toys

 Just wait, I’m getting there!!

 From very early on, it became apparent to me that toys were a critical part of my son’s life.
+The best parenting tips for toddlers and babies is that toys should be at the heart of their world and used as a tool to help them learn and grow.
 Not only did they provide a fantastic medium for his physical and mental development, but they also provided a pathway for me to communicate with my child despite him being unable to talk.
 The simplicity of shaking a rattle in front of your child’s eyes provides so much excitement and happiness for them.
 Their little minds are still developing an understanding of cause and effect, object permanence, natural forces (pushing, pulling, gravity and the like), classification (shapes, colors, animals, etc.) and purpose.
 As you fly a toy plane around in front of them, you may as well be a magician, it’s no wonder their eyes widen and they giggle with glee!

 These simple activities create positive emotional connections between you and your child.
 They begin to associate happiness and fun with you.
 This is a beautiful thing and goes beyond the need for language and understanding that is the basis for most adult relationships.
 I realized that by playing with toys together with my son, I began to learn more about who he was and he began to learn more about the world.
 Needless to say, toys became the center of our friendship.
 We played all the time with whatever we could find.
 It was great!
 I still remember this funny video from when he was about a year old where I would put this dinosaur toy in his mouth and he’d shake his head around and growl like he was an even bigger dinosaur and then we’d both laugh.
 It was so cute!